-#1: Prepare Your Virtual Booth
+#1: Prepare Your Virtual Job Fair Booth

-Seize this great branding opportunity to deliver a consistent corporate message and establish your organization is military-friendly.
+Seize this great branding opportunity to deliver a consistent corporate message and establish your organization as military-friendly.
 In a candidate-driven market, it’s more important than ever to establish your organization’s voice.
 Picturing themselves as part of your team is an important factor in the veteran job seeker experience.
 Strategically positioning your culture, core values, expertise, and opportunities through a virtual career fair tells candidates why they should come to work for you.

 As you prepare, consider including a veteran employee’s perspective about his or her experience joining your team.
 Remember, veterans served in tight-knit groups where teamwork prevailed.
 Finding an organization that replicates key military values is a priority for many veteran job seekers.